 1 – Saying It, Out loud.

-For one, verbalizing or saying what my challenge, pain, fears, or shame is out loud has a powerful effect: it creates a new relationship with the uncomfortable feeling, one where I don’t identify myself with the pain, but rather separate myself from it.
+For one, verbalizing or saying what my challenge, pain, fear, or shame is out loud has a powerful effect: it creates a new relationship with the uncomfortable feeling, one where I don’t identify myself with the pain, but rather separate myself from it.
 Naming the pain creates some distance and helps me realize that I am not my situational drama.

 2 – Be Curious About Where It’s Coming From